Finding the Best Places to Retire Since 2006!

 Baxter Regional Medical Center, with 268 beds, is the primary health care facility, and it is the largest employer in the county.
 It is not accredited but is award-winning for excellence in vascular surgery and cardiac surgery.
 Medicare patients are accepted.
 Three more hospitals are located within 40 miles, but the nearest accredited hospital is Skaggs Regional Medical Center in Branson, Missouri, about 50 miles away.
 For military retirees, the nearest VA medical center is in Little Rock, 110 miles to the south.

-This area has four relatively mild seasons, although summers are usually sticky with temperatures in the mid-80s to low-90s and plenty of humidity.
+This area has four relatively mild seasons, although summers are usually sticky with temperatures in the 80s and 90s with plenty of humidity.
 Winter highs are in the 40s and 50s with lows in the 20s and 30s.
 The area receives roughly 45 inches of rain and eight inches of snow per year.

 Of course, Mountain Home has some drawbacks.
 It is isolated.
 Nightlife is practically unknown.
 The hospital is not accredited.
 The chance of a tornado striking is 145% above the national average, and tornados have come close in the past.
 Decent-paying employment opportunities are few.